 Solar panel kits for sheds aren’t necessarily larger than RV kits, but since the kits aren’t designed for use in a cramped RV, size and weight isn’t as much of an issue.
 As such, kits in this category can include larger inverters, larger charge controllers, and wall-mounted combiner boxes that are simply too big and awkward for RVs.

 One of the kits below also doesn’t include mounting equipment.
-As opposed to the cheap, simple brackets we all use to attach solar panels to RVs, solar panels for sheds or cabins can both roof- and ground-mounted, so many larger solar panel kits simply don’t include mounting hardware.
+As opposed to the cheap, simple brackets we all use to attach solar panels to RVs, solar panels for sheds or cabins can be either roof or ground-mounted.
+This means that many larger solar panel kits don’t include mounting hardware.
 Make sure you know what’s included before purchasing!

 The inverter includes two 3-prong outlets and a USB outlet.
-It’s also a pure sine wave inverter, as opposed to a cheaper modified sine waves inverter, which means it can power more sensitive electronics like some CPAP machines, power tools, and some laptops.
+It’s also a pure sine wave inverter which means it can power more sensitive electronics like some CPAP machines, power tools, and some laptops.

-Grape Solar makes quality solar components and this kit is no different.
+Grape Solar makes quality solar components and this kit is no exception.
 Many buyers are using it for their off-grid cabins and tiny homes with reliable results.
-Customer service is bar none, with friendly staff that is actually knowledgeable on the finer points of their technology.
+Customer service is stellar, with friendly staff that is actually knowledgeable on the finer points of their technology.

 First off, let’s start with the bad.
 Customers complain that the directions included with the kit – if Eco-Worthy remembers to send them – are very confusing, so you’ll have to do the research yourself on how and where to install the solar panels.